-On October 27, 2023, the Company announced the results of its special meeting of shareholders.
+On October 27, 2023, the Company announced the results of its special meeting of shareholders held on the same date.
 A total of 8,453,229 Common Shares (pre 1:9 consolidation) of the Company were represented at the Meeting, representing approximately 47% of the total number of Common Shares of the Company issued and outstanding.
 The sole item of business of the meeting, being shareholder approval of the consolidation resolution was duly authorized and approved.